Centre (ice hockey): In the slot

 Many centres use their mobility and freedom to take advantage of the slot area, the area in between the faceoff dots, about 5 to 15 feet from the goal.
 The slot area is notorious goal-scoring territory because of its proximity to the net and the difficulty the opposing team has in defending it.
 Many centres like this area because of its openness.
 Possessing the puck here gives the centre many different options, as well as a central position in the offensive play.
-From here he can choose to shoot the puck on net, attempt to draw defenders away from the net by skating, or find open players closer to the goal cage.
+From here the player can choose to shoot the puck on net, attempt to draw defenders away from the net by skating, or find open players closer to the goal cage.

 Additionally, without the puck, the centre can choose to occupy this space looking for deflections of long shots or rebounds.
 Aside from some larger centres who focus on scoring off rebounds, centres rarely set up directly in front of the net itself because in case of a turnover, it is much harder to get back in position defensively.

-On the halfboards
+On the half boards

-Some centres will play the halfboards.
+Some centres will play the half boards.
 This position is especially important to a centre on some powerplay sets.
 Again it gives the centre a clear view of the ice surface and many different options.
 From here he may choose to pass back to a defenceman on the point, go down the boards to a winger behind the net, or drive the net itself hoping to draw defenders to him.
 The disadvantage of this position is that it is easily defended, and the centre generally does not have much time to survey the ice looking for an open teammate.

 On the powerplay

 Powerplay sets are also quite varied, so the centre's role can range a lot.
-Many times though the centre will choose to operate in the slot area or on the halfboards.
-The halfboard position here is made easier to play because the centre has more time to look over the ice surface, and is not pressured by the defenders as much.
+Many times though the centre will choose to operate in the slot area or on the half boards.
+The half board position here is made easier to play because the centre has more time to look over the ice surface, and is not pressured by the defenders as much.
 Again the centre's role is to move the offence through himself/herself looking for passing lanes to open players or roving the slot area looking for deflections and rebounds.